intro-to-data-science-22-workshop/15-MeasuringAndImprovingPerformance-Smith-Garro/README.md

 ## Statement of contributions

-**Luke Smith** prepared the practice material, the improving performance R coding and markdown text, and the base PPT text for the improving performance section.
+**Luke Smith** prepared the practice material, the improving performance R coding and markdown text, and the base text for the slides in the improving performance section.

 **Carmen Garro** prepared the presentation slides and recording.
 She also did the measuring performance R coding and put together the Rmarkdown file.